 It is used by your doctor to monitor the severity of depression and response to treatment.

 It can also be used to make a tentative diagnosis of depression.

 italk provides free treatment to people suffering from conditions such as depression, anxiety and stress.
 The website also contains a lot of very helpful resources.
-The iTalk website also provides much useful information in the form of advice and booklets.
 Additionally you can log on to a personal account to work through a program of cognitive behavioural therapy (CBT).